What We Do

 Absolutely.
 Cremation only refers to the final disposition of the body.

-My religious customs include witnessing the cremation—does Ferdinand
+My religious customs include witnessing the cremation—does Ferdinand allow this?

 Yes, for a small fee.
 Our state-of-the-art cremation facility is designed to allow family and loved ones to be present, if desired, when the body is placed in the chamber.
 For some, witnessing this final process is an enormous step in the grieving process; our staff is pleased to offer this option.